Hidden Hills, California

-Hidden Hills is a city and gated community in the Santa Monica Mountains region of Los Angeles County, California.
-It is located next to the cities of Los Angeles and Calabasas.
+Hidden Hills is a city and gated community in Los Angeles County, California, United States.
+It is located in the Santa Monica Mountains adjacent to Calabasas and the San Fernando Valley region of Los Angeles.
 The population was 1,725 as of 2020.

 History

 The earliest inhabitants of the area were Chumash people.

 The community was designed and developed in the 1950s by A. E. Hanson, a Southern California landscape architect and planned community developer.
 His earlier projects included Rolling Hills and Palos Verdes Estates, and the 1920s Beverly Hills Harold Lloyd Estate "Greenacres".

 Hidden Hills became the 73rd city in Los Angeles County on October 19, 1961.

 Vanity Fair described the city in 2017:

 [W]ith its absence of sidewalks and streetlights, copious "Horses & children at play" signage, and abundant 2-acre lots surrounded by white three-rail fences, Hidden Hills exudes a certain rough-around-the-edges charm.

 Originally conceived of as a "rustic retreat" from LA, it is now described as the "glitzy epicenter of Nouveau Hollywood" and an "uber-elite enclave".